jpverkamp/blog/content/programming/project-euler/2012-11-08-project-euler-5.md

 Luckily, `lcm` is commutative, so `(lcm (lcm a b) c)` is the same as `(lcm a (lcm b c))`, etc.

-However, as you may have noticed, we need another function: `gcd` (the {{< wikipedia "greatest common divisor" >}}).
+However, as you may have noticed, we need another function: `gcd` (the [[wiki:greatest common divisor]]()).
 Euclid's algorithm is both straight forward and nicely expressed in a recursive fashion:

 {{< latex >}}gcd(a,b) = \begin{cases} a &amp;\mbox{if } b=0 \\ gcd(b,mod(a,b)) &amp; \mbox{otherwise} \end{cases}{{< /latex >}}